Jaklyn Baccoli (5 of Clubs, New York)

 They hadn't shared that publicly before because their plan had been to catch Dan off guard, show him Jackie's photo, and if he denied knowing her, denied ever having sex with her, they would have caught him in a lie.

+But now that opportunity was gone.
 He'd have time to come up with a story, some reason that his DNA might be there that didn't involve murder.

 And that made the next news they got, which should have been good news, somewhat of a letdown.

-Despite the earlier issues with with contamination, they did manage to get advanced DNA testing done on Jackie's fingernails, which showed DNA under one of them that belonged to Dan.
+Despite the earlier issues with contamination, they did manage to get advanced DNA testing done on Jackie's fingernails, which showed DNA under one of them that belonged to Dan.

 You may initially think that, oh, well, that's exciting, right?

-Because that might be her clawing in self-defense and getting DNA under her fingernails, but it could also be me grabbing your arm and squeezing it and getting a little something under my fingernails.
+Because that might be her clawing in self-defense and getting DNA under her fingernails, but it it could also be me grabbing your arm and squeezing it and getting a little something under my fingernails.

+So that's not a huge deal breaker either.
 We really wanted something beyond the DNA to hopefully hang our hats on, and we just weren't getting it.

 So we said at some point we got to interview him about this DNA and figure out why his DNA was inside of Jackie.
+It was kind of like, let's just go do this and see what happens.

+Maybe he didn't read the article.
 Maybe we'll catch him flat-footed and he'll totally deny being involved with prostitutes or knowing Jackie.

-So we took a shot.
+So we we took a shot.

-In April of 2015, nearly five years after Jackie's murder, investigator Farina and a colleague drove to the medium security prison where Dan was serving serving time for burglary and drug charges.
+In April of 2015, nearly five years after Jackie's murder, investigator Farina and a colleague drove to the medium security prison where Dan was serving time for burglary and drug charges.

 We told him that we were working on a case in which a girl named Jackie was hurt a few years ago.
+We asked if he knew anybody named Jackie and he said no.

 We showed him a picture of Jackie.

+It was like a booking photo of her.
 At first he said he didn't recognize her and then he said, you know, well, I might have seen her before.

 He was very non-committal about all of his answers.

+He said he was doing a lot of drugs.
 Things were a little cloudy in his brain, so he might recognize her.

 He's not really sure.

+He did tell police he thought she was a sex worker and that he didn't use condoms with sex workers.
 And I asked if he had ever been a customer of hers and he said, no, he didn't think that he was.

+So again, I'm feeling hopeful, right?
 I asked him if he and Jackie had ever used drugs together and he said he wasn't sure.
+He said it was possible, but he didn't really remember.

+Again, more of that non-committal answers.
 And again, I asked him if he was a client of hers or if he might have been.

 And he thought about it for a little bit.

 He said he didn't remember her, but it's possible.
+That was the last thing they wanted to hear.

 He wasn't confessing, but he also wasn't denying things strongly enough to catch him in a lie.

+I asked him if he would be surprised if his DNA was in Jackie's vagina.
 He paused and he shook his head and he said, no, I wouldn't be surprised, but I don't remember having sex with her.

+Then came the gut punch.
 He admitted that he read this article that was in the Democrat and Chronicle.

 So he knew about the DNA hit.

 However, he claimed he had never heard any gossip about Jackie ripping off a local drug dealer.
+He denied being associated with that particular crew.

-He denied being associated with that particular crew, and he said he never went inside 73 Walnut Street.
+And he said he never went inside 73 Walnut Street.

 He's walked past it, so he was somewhat familiar with it because it was near where he lived, but he'd never been inside.

-While the case never officially closed, with no no new leads to pursue, it quietly slipped into the background.
+And just like that, any momentum they'd been building seemed to dissolve.
+While the case never officially closed with no new leads to pursue, it quietly slipped into the background.

 These days, Kathy Farina is retired from law enforcement, though her theory about what happened to Jackie hasn't changed.